iulian-rusu/mregex/README.md

 ## Usage
 Below is an example of extracting data from a URL-string.
-Notice that the generated regular expression is a type and not an object, since the library maps every input regex string to a C++ type at compile-time.
+Notice that the generated regular expression is a type and not an object, since the library maps every input regex pattern to a C++ type at compile-time.
 Invalid regular expression syntax will result in a compilation error.

 The input can be any object that satisfies the `meta::string_like` concept.